Martha Elizabeth Stebbins

-Martha Elizabeth Stebbins is an American epidemiologist, zoologist, mechanical engineer, veterinarian, and Prelate of The Episcopal Church, currently serving as the Bishop of Montana.
+Martha Elizabeth Stebbins is an American academic, engineer, and Prelate of The Episcopal Church, currently serving as the Bishop of Montana.

 Education

 Stebbins studied at the North Carolina State University from where she graduated with a Bachelor of Science in Zoology in 1981, a Bachelor of Science in Mechanical Engineering in 1986, a Doctor of Veterinary Medicine in 1987, and a Doctor of Philosophy in Veterinary Medical Sciences with a focus on veterinary microbiology in 1994.
 She also graduated with a Masters of Public Health in Epidemiology in 1991 from the University of North Carolina with a concentration on infectious diseases.
 In 2005, she also graduated with a Masters of Divinity from the Seminary of the Southwest.